-9.1 Policy on Non-Discrimination and Equal Employment Opportunity
+9.1 Policy on Nondiscrimination and Equal Employment Opportunity

 The Compton Community College District, through responsible managers and supervisors, maintains an ongoing program of Equal Employment Opportunity.
-The Office of Human Resources is responsible for monitoring and ensuring compliance with EEO mandates and legal requirements.
+The Human Resources Office is responsible for monitoring and ensuring compliance with EEO mandates and legal requirements.